CompOmics/compomics.github.io/pladipus/_posts/2015-09-16-installingmysql.md

 ## Stopping the server

 * Open a command line window and navigate to the bin folder inside the MySQL folder
-* Launch the following command :
+* Launch the following command:
  `C:\Program Files\MySQL\MySQL Server 5.0\bin\mysqladmin" -u root shutdown`